TonyoGodson/Pocket-Tasks/README.md

 - To Edit a task, longpress the task to edit it.
 - To view a task full details, tap on the task.
 - To delete a task, select the task and tap the delete button at the top right corner of the screen.
+- To sort tasks, tap the menu button at the top right corner of the home screen and choose sort type.
+- Toggle between All, Active and Completed tasks from the home screen